 = 31 m/s for the club head speed just before it hits the ball.

-It is interesting that, in analyzing the physics of a golf swing, we see that the arms and wrists play a somewhat passive role, and yet a powerful hit results.
+It is interesting that, in analyzing the physics, we see that the arms and wrists play a somewhat passive role, and yet a powerful hit results.
 So where does the swing energy come from?
 It comes from the muscles in the torso and shoulders which swiftly rotate the golfer's arms and club through the swing.
 Uncocking the wrists at the optimal swing angle means that, as much energy as possible is transferred to the club head (in the form of kinetic energy), just before it contacts the ball.